krawaller/krawaller.github.io/_source/files/posts/mastertemplate.md

 });
 ```

-Having a master template to house the head, container stuff, google analytics, etc, means the type-specific templates become really clean.
-Especially when partials too woo!
-Here's the full code for the template for the index file:
+Combined with using a master template, this makes for really skinny page templates!
+Here's the full code for the index page template:

 ```html
 {{#posts}}